mubarakalmehairbi/FullToUIProject/README.md

 - `security.py`: adds some security to the app.
 This script must be revised before publishing the app.
 - `requirements.txt`: lists the python packages required to run the app.
 - `LICENSE`: the license of the app.
 You can change it to any license you want.
+- `Procfile`: a file required to deploy the app to Heroku.
+You can remove it if you want to deploy the app elsewhere.